 - What does the state law require?

-- Serial numbers and background checks for component parts, all ghost guns must be reported to officials.
+- Serial numbers and background checks for component parts, background checks for barrels, all ghost guns must be reported to officials, license required to print 3D gun.

 Connecticut has adopted this policy